Eucalyptus kybeanensis 'Kybean Mallee Ash'

 A super variety well adapted to the UK climate & the smaller garden.
 Slower growing than its cousins, it develops gradually into an open, airy multi-stemmed bush & then a small tree.
 Reminiscent of an Olive tree in appearance when young with its upright bushy habit and lanceolate green/silver leaves, but much hardier.

 Call us on 0751 526 1511 for assistance in choosing your Eucalyptus.

 - MYRTACEÆ; Myrtle Family

 - Status: Evergreen Tree

 - Origin: An uncommon mountain Eucalyptus from south-eastern Australis; Victoria and New South Wales

 Nursery notes 2020: Spring

-Super quality 3 litre young stock ready now - really pleased with the way they have grown this year.
+Super quality 3 litre year 3 stock ready now - really pleased with the way they have grown this year.

 Eucalyptus kybeanensis is not available in 1 litre pots.